-Communication: includes postage and mailing expenses (including shipping samples for analysis), printed materials (flyers, brochures, posters).
+Communication: includes postage and mailing expenses (including shipping samples for analysis), and printed materials (flyers, brochures, posters).
 This category also includes expenses for publishing articles in scientific journals or other types of field/program publications, or for commercial photocopying (note: in-house photocopying falls under supplies.)

-Travel: includes estimated mileage reimbursement, airfare, lodging, meal per diem; car rentals, taxi, bus, shuttle expenses and parking; conference fees and registrations, etc. Travel to Host Institution or place where the Sabbatical will take place is allowed.
-Please note, travel per diems and mileage need to correlate with the Host Institution's approved rates.
-If no rate is available, please use the Federal Government rate listed on the U.S. General Services Administration website.
-NOTE: foreign travel for the Host and local partners is typically NOT allowed under the SARE program, except in cases where sufficient justification has been provided, and requires Western SARE approval.
-However, if the Sabbatical Researcher resides in a foreign country, travel to and from the place where the Sabbatical takes place will be allowed.
-All other foreign travel must be directly related to the project, must be essential for project completion, well justified (i.e., explain why this activity cannot be done in the USA, relevance to the sustainability of Western agriculture, provide foreign institution and colleagues qualifications, etc.) USDA-NIFA requires that foreign travels should be done on an U.S. flag air carrier.
+Travel: must be directly related to the project and includes mileage reimbursement, airfare, lodging, meal per diem, car rental, taxi, bus, shuttle expenses and parking, conference fees and registrations, etc. Please note that travel per diems and mileage must comply with your organization's approved rates.
+If no rate is available, use the Federal Government rate listed on the U.S General Services Administration (GSA) website.
+Additionally, lodging costs/reimbursements must be limited to the Federally approved rate listed on the GSA website for the travel destination.
+Note: international travel is typically NOT allowed under the SARE program except in cases where sufficient justification has been provided and requires pre-approval by the Western SARE Regional Coordinator.
+Pre-approval is not given at the submission stage.
+If international travel is included, it will be considered as part of the entire proposal.
+If the proposal is selected for funding, the PI will be informed at that time as to whether the international travel is approved.
+All international travel must be directly related to the project, be essential for project completion, and be well justified (e.g., explain why this activity cannot be done in the U.S., relevance to sustainable agriculture in the Western U.S., foreign institution's/ colleague's qualifications, etc.).
+International travel includes any travel outside North America and/or U.S. Possessions.
+The Federated States of Micronesia, Marshall Islands, and Palau are foreign countries.
+USDA-NIFA requires that international travel be done on a U.S. flag air carrier.

-Rent: includes fees associated with renting equipment, land, facilities (e.g., meeting rooms, lab space) and user fees.
-Renting equipment is capped at \$5,000 for the total period of the project.
+Rent: includes fees associated with renting equipment, land, facilities (e.g., meeting rooms, lab space), and user fees.
+Renting of equipment is capped at \$5,000 for the total period of the project.

-Participant / Trainee Support: for participant support costs associated with conferences, workshops, or symposia for attendees who are NOT employees of the Host Institution, the Home Institution, or of the lower tier subaward recipient institution(s).
+Participant / Trainee Support: for participant support costs associated with conferences, workshops, or symposia for attendees who are NOT employees of the Host Institution, the Home Institution, or of the lower tier sub-award recipient institution(s).
 Participant/Trainee Support costs are associated with educational activities.
 Participants/Trainees can receive a set amount for participation in the above stated functions.
-Itemized (not a lump sum payment) participant/trainee travel expenses should be included in the Travel budget category.
+Itemized participant/trainee travel expenses should be included in the Travel budget category.